What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 | REC Group | Approved cleaning section specifies no mechanical force beyond soft brush |

-The physics are clear: water forced at high pressure into the micro-gaps around cells, sealants, and junction boxes can cause:
+The physics are clear.
+Water forced at high pressure into the micro-gaps around cells, sealants, and junction boxes can cause serious problems.
+These include:

 - Delamination of EVA encapsulant